rakib38324/Employee-Management/README.md

 # 📝  Welcome to Employee Management System

 This is an **Employee management system** built with **Express.js**, **TypeScript**, **MongoDB**, and **JWT authentication**.
-It enables users to securely manage their tasks, featuring authentication, email verification, and CRUD operations for employees management.
+It enables users to securely manage their tasks, featuring authentication, email verification, and CRUD operations for employee management.

 ---
 ### Backend Live Link